sea with rock shore and colourful houses in cinque terre itinerary 3 days

 • Explore the colourful streets of Old Town lined with artisanal shops, gelato stands, and charming cafes

-• Admire the 14th-century Church of San Giovanni Battista.
-Known for being the oldest church in Cinque Terre
+• Admire the 14th-century Church of San Giovanni Battista, known for being the oldest church in Cinque Terre

 • Check out an ancient ruin by visiting Sant’Antonio del Mesco

 Being a food lover’s paradise, there is no shortage of restaurants in Cinque Terre.
 Seafood is caught daily.
 Pasta is made by hand and often served with fresh pesto.
 For a quick lunch or afternoon snack try farinata, a chickpea pancake, and focaccia, a type of flatbread that is crispy on the outside and soft on the inside, topped with olive oil, salt, and rosemary.
+It sounds simple, but it’s oh-so-good.

 Then there’s the wine.
 Several local wineries produce crisp and refreshing white wines, including the famous Sciacchetra, a sweet dessert wine made from dried grapes to end your delicious meal.